-Virtual Ability has been a community in Second Life for over eight years, offering a supportive environment as people with various disabilities enter and learn to thrive in the online world.
+Virtual Ability has been a community in Second Life for over ten years, offering a supportive environment as people with various disabilities enter and learn to thrive in the online world.
 Virtual Ability is more than just a “virtual place.”
 It is a true community, where individuals who physically live across the globe come together for conversation, learning, social activities, expeditions, and fun.
 Some take courses; others teach.
 Some mentor, others are mentored.
 Members create or build virtual architecture, write books or poetry, perform in plays, DJ, dance, play games, raise virtual gardens and virtual animals, or experience adventures of every type… all in a virtual world, from the comfort of their own computer.
 Community members bring extremely diverse backgrounds and experiences to the group and many are also active in other virtual world groups.

 Virtual Ability began in 2007 when a group of online friends with disabilities started discussing the importance of community for those who faced barriers to participation in the physical locale in which they lived.
 A lively discussion centered on what “community” means and what they expected from being a member of a community.

 The friends realized that people with disabilities want the same things everyone else does.
 They want companionship and friendship, especially with people who understand the limitations placed on them by their disabling conditions.
 They need to learn more about their own conditions, about health and wellbeing, and about resources available to make their lives better.
 They want a chance to be employed or to do volunteer work since both give back to our community.
 And, they want to have fun.

 This was really no surprise, nor was it a surprise that these things were difficult to achieve in the world outside their homes.
 People who are disabled are often socially isolated, even physically isolated, within their geographic communities.